 The Longest Day of the Year

 It’s possible one of the reasons the summer solstice has historically been a time of celebration and joy is because of the sheer amount of sunlight received.
 The solstice marks the longest day of the year and is the culmination of six months of gradually increased daylight as winter recedes.

-Sunlight and the vitamin D we receive from it, is like our body’s own photosynthesis, benefitting our mood, immune system, bones, and heart.
+The vitamin D we receive from sunlight is like our body’s own photosynthesis, benefitting our mood, immune system, bones, and heart.
 It’s no wonder people use artificial modalities to receive light in places where it’s scarce throughout the year; it’s necessary to our physical and mental wellbeing.